EslamAymann22/Git-GitHub/README key words .md

 * to make a specific commit to marked or i mean give it a name <br>

 * we use "git tag -a > nickname < -m > short message < "<br>

+* to show all commits we use "git log --oneline --all"
+*            in this feature after reset the head we can show all commits but if dont use --all we show from head and down

+ * to make a new branch we use "git branch >branch name < "
+ * to show all branches in your repo use "git branch"
+ *       and the branch than has '*' behind it is a curent branch

+ * to move to another brach we use "git switch >branch name < "
+ * to delete specific branch use "git branch -d >branch name < "
+ * to merge 2 braches first go to the merged bracnh (that i will add it ) and use
+ *   "git merge >branch name <" but !!!!!  -->  the conflict make some issue so use the       combiler to fix conflict